matters-in-media-art/mattersinmediaart.org/sustaining-your-collection.md

 ### Developing Your Systems and Processes

 This section will offer guidance on developing your own systems based on the nature of your collection and the available resources.
-These pages consider the different roles and responsibilities, hardware and software infrastructure and documentation models involved in developing a system for the preservation of digital art and examine the processes that tie them together.
-This will serve as a resource guide for designing your preservation system.
+It will describe the roles and responsibilities, hardware and software infrastructure, and documentation models involved in developing a system for the preservation of your digital art collection.
+Furthermore, this section will examine the processes that tie all these elements  together.
+Ultimately, you will be able to bring together your existing physical and data management systems, human resources, and new digital storage capabilities to create a single, cohesive preservation system.

 ####  Collection Management
-Information about your collection that’s held in one location, often called a Collection Management System, forms the core of your collection’s management and allows for the following functions:
+As you can see in the illustration above, a digital preservation system may consist of several physical and data management systems working together.
+The Collection Management System is typically a database containing basic information about each artwork.
+It enables collection managers to perform the following essential functions:
-Providing an inventory of all collection items Recording acquisition details, including information about the artist, any donor or purchase information and any key provenance information
+* Maintain an inventory of all collection items
+* Record acquisition details, including information about the artist, any donor or purchase information and any key provenance information
-History of exhibitions or displays, including loans Tracking the location of physical and digital parts of collections items, including the ability to track versions of digital files as they get transcoded or migrated
+* Keep a history of exhibitions or displays, including loans
+* Track the location of physical and digital parts of collections items, including the ability to track versions of digital files as they get transcoded or migrated
-Recording condition information  and technical information about an artwork to inform its ongoing management
+* Record condition information  and technical information about an artwork to inform its ongoing management

 > “I used to use a spreadsheet, but it got unwieldy with too many objects.
 It’s also designed for calculations and data manipulation, not keeping discrete object records.
 I now have a database that can accommodate much more information, and is much easier to navigate and search.” - Individual